-Obstructive sleep Apnea
+Obstructive Sleep Apnea

-Approximately 25 million adults in the U.S. have obstructive sleep apnea (OSA), which can cause them to stop breathing hundreds of times a night from anywhere from a few seconds to more than a minute.
-OSA is a chronic condition that occurs when your muscles relax during sleep, allowing soft tissue to collapse and block the airway.
-As a result, repeated breathing pauses occur, which often reduce your oxygen levels.
+Over 25 million American adults suffer from obstructive sleep apnea (OSA), which can cause them to stop breathing for a time lasting from a few seconds to more than a minute.
+This stoppage of breathing can occur hundreds of times a night.
+OSA is a chronic condition that occurs when your muscles relax while you sleep, allowing the soft tissues of the mouth to collapse and block the airway.
+As a result, repeated breathing pauses occur, reducing your oxygen levels.

-Is Treating OSA Important?
+Why Is Treating OSA Critical?

-How are Snoring and OSA Diagnosed?
+How Are Snoring and OSA Diagnosed?

 How are Snoring and OSA Treated?